Franky1/Tesseract-OCR-5-Docker/Docker-Hub-Description.md

 Docker Image with latest Tesseract OCR Version 5.x.x built from sources.

-The sources are pulled from the latest `main` branch of the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) project.
+The sources are pulled from the latest `main` branch and latest `releases` of the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract) project.

 GitHub Repository: <https://github.com/Franky1/Tesseract-OCR-5-Docker>

+## Tags

+`latest` : Whenever there is a change in the sources, the `main` branch is pulled and the image is rebuilt.
+Changes are checked on a daily basis.

+`5.0.0` : Whenever there is a new release of Tesseract OCR 5.x.x., the sources from this release are pulled and the image is built and tagged accordingly.
+Checking for new releases is done on a daily basis.

 ## Usage